 As a child of the 80s I was all about the crystal maze!
 The chance to live my favourite show is just too tempting!
 Older children will love this interactive challenge and is something I can’t wait to try

 Afternoon tea is a British institution and there are some great family friendly options out there including a Charlie and chocolate factory themed one!
 I can’t wait to go on my first mummy daughter afternoon tea date!
+Afternoon tea is one of the perfect things to do in London on rainy days!

 For more ideas on fitting afternoon tea into your London itinerary check out this post!